boazsegev/plezi/README.md

 The Plezi framework was designed with intuitive ease of use in mind.

-Question - what's the shortest "Hello World" application when writing for Sinatra or Rails? ... can you write one in your terminal window?
+Question - what's the shortest "Hello World" web-application when writing for Sinatra or Rails? ... can you write one in your terminal window?

 In Plezi, it looks like this: